Used to be, when it came to kitchen lighting, builders simply slapped up a fluorescent ceiling fixture and considered the job done.

 Because kitchen lights stay on for several hours a day, energy-efficient fluorescent bulbs were once the mainstay of kitchen ceiling fixtures.
 But their bluish light was a problem.

-Now, LED lamps are becoming increasingly popular because they provide warmer, more true-to-life light than fluorescents, and they can burn for 50,000 hours.
+Now, LED lamps provide warmer, more true-to-life light, and they can burn for 50,000 hours.

 Sunlight provides free, bright light that brings out true colors in cabinetry and countertops.

 If you don’t have enough daylight, think about installing skylights or solar tubes.
 Or, trade wall cabinets for windows, which illuminate countertops and further brighten the room by reflecting off surfaces.